gturi/nca/README.md

 ### Config API

-To know more on how to aliases can be configured you can check the API documentation at TODO.
+To know more on how aliases can be configured you can check the API documentation at TODO.

 ## Examples